Pathways

 Pathways subjects

-Within the core curriculum all students will study English, Mathematics, Science, Core PE, EfL and either Geography or History.
+Within the core curriculum all students will study English, Mathematics, Science, Core PE, MFL and either Geography or History.

 Students will select three further choices from the list below.
 They will be asked to rank order these choices.
 All students must select a reserve choice and places cannot be guaranteed.